USAF Core Values shared by Karen Mertes

 Please help individuals and become one of Fulfill Your Destiny’s Community Partners by donating to Fulfill Your Destiny, Inc. Karen Mertes, our founder, will donate an additional 10%, in your name making your effective contribution 110%.

-Wheels of Success and Fulfill Your Destiny partnered to present Emmalee with the keys to her very own Audi Cabriolet convertible at Fulfill Your Destiny’s 2015 Spring Chari-Tea this year presented by Hands Across the Bay.
+Fulfill Your Destiny donated $3,000 to Wheels of Success and through their ‘Build a Car’ program, presented Teri A. with the keys to her very own ‘new to her’ Honda Accord at Fulfill Your Destiny’s 2016 Spring Chari-Tea this year presented by C1 Bank.

 For the second year in a row, Fulfill Your Destiny and Wheels of Success have partnered to present a local woman with a car at Fulfill Your Destiny’s annual Spring Chari-Tea.

 As you read Teri’s story, I think you’ll agree that three themes resonate.
 1) Bad things happen to good people, 2) There by the grace of God go I, and 3) Triumph through Tragedy.